Data Interpretation Sample Questions

 If A is the dollar amount of sales at Store T for 2007, then 8 percent of A, or is the amount of decrease from 2007 to 2008.
 Thus is the dollar amount for 2008.
 Therefore, the desired percent can be obtained by dividing A by which equals , expressed as a percent and rounded to the nearest 0.1 percent, this number is 108.7%.
 Thus, the correct answer is 108.7%.

-Which of the following statements must be true?
+Based on the information given, which of the following statements must be true?

 Indicate all such statements.(A) For 2008 the dollar amount of sales at Store R was greater than that at each of the other four stores.